Avoid a DMCA Notice

 - When sharing a cyberlocker web link with others, avoid granting access to material protected under copyright law, and store this material in a separate folder.

-For more information on File Sharing, and on FQA: file sharing, please visit the Computing Services Security Documentation page on File Sharing.
+For more information on File Sharing, please visit the Computing Services Security Documentation page on File Sharing.

 < Previous Page Next Page >